 With over 300 hectares of skiable terrain, there is something to appeal to all levels of ability.
 Our runs range from the wide beginner’s slopes of Bourke St and Burnt Hut Spur, to the challenge of our black runs like Chamois.

-With 22 lifts, Mt Buller has the largest lift network in Victoria, including thirteen chairlifts (three of which are high speed detachables) four T-bars, two rope tows (counted as one) and four magic carpets.
+With 20 lifts, Mt Buller has the largest lift network in Victoria, including thirteen chairlifts (three of which are high speed detachables) two T-bars, two rope tows (counted as one) and three magic carpets.
 The resort features three Terrain Parks designed for all skill levels, with a dedicated snow grooming team to maintain their condition.

 For plenty of snow play fun, Mt Buller has two toboggan parks, complete with their own snowmaking machines to keep the kids happy all winter long.

 The Mt Buller Village is situated picturesquely at the heart of the mountain, offering ski in, ski out accommodation and a huge range of bars and restaurants.
 With a wide range of accommodation to suit all tastes and budgets, there is something to cater for all needs.
 Over 30 bars and restaurants provide a range of delectable treats, from quick snacks to fine dining anda choice of nightlife options.

 Mt Buller is also home to Breathtaker on High Alpine Spa Retreat, Australia’s highest day spa and a range of off-piste activities from cinema, to retail therapy and rock climbing.

 Mt Buller prides itself on being environmentally friendly, with a wide range of environmental initiatives in place.

 Taungurung Clans - First people of the rivers and mountains